We're on it!

 Should I turn off automatic payment before I get an outrageous bill?

-at least two weeks before they are due, so you will have time to review it.
-If you turn off automatic payment
+least two weeks before they are due, so you will have time to review it.
+If you turn off automatic payment and miss

-and miss paying the bill on time, your power could get disconnected.
-If you’re an Energy Ogre member and
+paying the bill on time, your power could get disconnected.
+If you’re an Energy Ogre member and currently enrolled

 If you have friends enrolled in a variable, index, or wholesale rate, you should advise them to check with their provider what options are available to you.

 My contract expires over the next few months.
 How will the freeze affect my new contract rate?